ferg1e/comment-castles/README.md

 # Comment Castles

-Comment Castles is an internet forum with whitelist moderation.
+Comment Castles is an internet forum that uses whitelist moderation.
 Users write posts, nested comments and user profiles.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Features: